-Held in the lively ski town of Mayrhofen, in the Tyrolean Alps, Snowbombing translates into 7 crazy days and nights, jam-packed with music and mountain fun.
+Held in the lively ski town of Mayrhofen, in the Tyrolean Alps, Snowbombing translates into six crazy days and nights, jam-packed with music and mountain fun.
 And with lots of powdery pistes, some of the hottest names in electronic music, and a roster of hedonistic parties taking place in unique venues around the resort (think street parties, igloo raves, and slopeside stages), this is clearly one of Europe’s greatest snow parties.

-Located in northeastern Netherlands, Zwolle is a vibrant historic city with a pretty medieval core.
+Located in the northeastern Netherlands, Zwolle is a vibrant historic city with a pretty medieval core.
 Every year, during the Netherlands Ice Sculpture Festival, artists from all over the world transform the local convention center (IJsselhallen) into a winter wonderland, enchanting visitors with their fantastic ice and snow creations depicting scenes from various stories.

 This year’s theme is “What a Wonderful World”, so expect anything from magical winter displays to an ice bar and a food court where visitors can indulge in traditional winter treats like Dutch sausages, mulled wine, and apple strudel with warm vanilla sauce.